-The most common information that you most people are trying to find is learning how to reduce your chances of getting this little virus.
-There are many facts about the

-but keep one important thing in mind, everybody is different.
+The most common information that most people are trying to find is learning how to reduce your chances of getting this little virus.
+There are many facts about the transmission rates but keep one important thing in mind, everybody is different.

 There are several variables that must be taken into consideration such as:

-such as Valtrex for suppressive therapy?
+Does your friend take anti-viral medications such as Valtrex for suppressive therapy?
 The FDA has approved Valtrex as a medication for reducing viral shedding and dramatically reducing the transmission rates.

-If you have been dating someone with herpes for a significant amount of time and have just found out that they have HSV, then you may have suspected that they were unfaithful in your relationship.
+If you have been dating someone with herpes for a significant amount of time and just found out that they have HSV, then you may have suspected that they were unfaithful in your relationship.

-Whether or not this is true remains to be seen but just because your friend was

-while in a relationship with you does not necessarily mean that they have been unfaithful.
+Whether or not this is true remains to be seen but just because your friend was diagnosed while in a relationship with you does not necessarily mean that they have been unfaithful.

-This crazy virus affects everybody differently and you may have been one of the 90% that had the virus and didn’t know it until it was unknowingly passed on to your partner.
+This crazy virus affects everybody differently and you may have been one of the 90% who has the virus and didn’t know it until you unknowingly passed it on to your partner.
 The virus may have been totally invisible to you but caused severe outbreaks in your friend.

 Here are a few simple tips while moving forward in your relationship:

 The risk of becoming infected with the herpes simplex virus is relatively high when dating within the general population.
-With as many as 90% of the 50 million people in the United States not knowing that they have herpes and the ability to transmit it, you are probably at a much lesser risk of contracting it from someone who already knows they have it and recognizes their symptoms and manages their outbreaks effectively.
+With as many as 90% of the 50 million people in the United States not knowing that they have herpes and the ability to transmit it, you are probably at a much lesser risk of contracting it from dating someone with herpes, who already knows they have it and recognizes their symptoms and manages their outbreaks effectively.